 If you’re coming from baseball, keep in mind that you’re now using a 34 inch bat.
-For some guys who are accustomed to using a 32 or 33 inch bat, one or two inches actually makes a big difference.
+For some guys who are accustomed to using a 32 or 33-inch bat, one or two inches makes a big difference (that’s what she said).
 If you are up on the plate, you may tend to see yourself getting jammed a bit more than usual with the increased bat length.
-However, and I’ll get to this is a bit, as long as you are hitting the ball out front, this should be relatively a moot point.
+However, and I’ll get to this in a bit, as long as you are hitting the ball out front, this should be relatively a moot point.
 But still worth mentioning!

 Take a look at this video about batting stance and where to position yourself: